normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/DependencyInjection.md

 # Dependency Injection

 ASP.NET Core has a built in dependency injection framework to make it easy for your Controllers and Razor pages to get services they require.
-The services available to the ASP.NET Core application is configured in the **Startup** class's `ConfigureServices` method.
+Services are registered with the dependency injection framework in the **Startup** class's `ConfigureServices` method.

-The AWS services have already been configured for this application but we will explain how it was done so you know how to use the feature in the future.
+The services for our DynamoDB data access layer have already been registered in the provided code but lets take look at how it was done.

 ## Injecting AWS Services